SkyveilStudios/Strix/README.md

 ## ✅ Current Features
 ### 🧭 Project Tools
+- **Update Checker** - Checks for the latest Strix Version and downloads updates from Github
 - **Project Stats** – Analyze project structure, file types, asset sizes, and more
 - **Missing Script Finder** – Scan for and locate GameObjects with missing script references
 - **Icon Browser** – Browse and preview Unity’s internal editor icons for UI development